 Contestants shall report promptly to the event judge at the designated location at the scheduled time or when the event is announced.
-A competitor shall be charged with an unsuccessful attempt if he/she does not initiate a trial within 1 minute after being called for a trial.
+A competitor shall be charged with an unsuccessful attempt if he/she does not initiate the purposeful action of completing the requirements of the athletic challenge (throw) of the event within one minute after the competitor's name has been called for a trial.